 Jennifer is also really proud of her contribution to Heinemann’s groundbreaking online Digital Campus.
 Her self-paced course is titled the same as her second book, Teaching Reading in Small Groups.
 It includes dozens of videos of Jennifer working with students individually and in small groups, and lots of opportunities to reflect and interact with other members of the online community.

-Jennifer lives in a NJ suburb just outside of New York City with her partner Jen, and their two daughters Lola (a second grader) and Vivian (a preschooler).
+Jennifer lives in a New Jersey suburb just outside of New York City with her partner Jen, and their two daughters Lola (a second grader) and Vivian (a preschooler).

 You can follow Jennifer on Twitter (@jserravallo).